ItzLevvie/MicrosoftTeams-msinternal/README.md

 # Welcome to the build repository for Microsoft Teams

 > [!CAUTION]
-> README has not been updated for nearly an year and may contain inaccuracies.
+> This README.md file has not been updated for nearly an year or more and may contain inaccuracies.

 This repository contains multiple files:
 * [defconfig](defconfig) which shows daily builds, experimental builds, preview builds, and public builds for Microsoft Teams classic.